graphql-java/graphql-java-extended-validation/README.md

 > use 0.0.3 or below for graphql-java 13.x and below
 >
 > use 14.0.1 or above for graphql-java 14.x and above
+>
+> use 15.0.1 or above for graphql-java 15.x and above

 Its currently available from JCenter repo and Maven central is pending.